bledden/Corch/docs/cleanup/Real_Status.md

 - "Ray RLlib for reinforcement learning"

 ### What We Should NOT Claim:
-- ❌ "All 9 sponsors fully integrated"
+- [FAIL] "All 9 sponsors fully integrated"
-- ❌ "Production-ready with all sponsors"
+- [FAIL] "Production-ready with all sponsors"
-- ❌ "Real-time browser automation working"
+- [FAIL] "Real-time browser automation working"
-- ❌ "Deployed on Google Cloud"
+- [FAIL] "Deployed on Google Cloud"

 ---

-## 🔧 To Make More Integrations Work
+##  To Make More Integrations Work

 ### Quick Wins (< 30 minutes each):
 1. **W&B Weave**: Add `WANDB_API_KEY` and login